matthewbrems/old/projects/readme.md

 - Materials must be submitted in a clearly commented Jupyter notebook.
 - Materials must be submitted via a GitHub pull request to the instructor's repo (the same way you submit labs).
-- Materials must be submitted by the end of Week 3.
+- Materials must be submitted by 9:00 AM on Monday, March 20.

 ---